dssg/ohio/README.rst

    ``pg_copy_to``: Copy ``DataFrame`` to database table via PostgreSQL ``COPY``.

-   ``ohio.PipeTextIO`` enables the direct, in-process “piping” of ``DataFrame`` CSV into the “standard input” of the PostgreSQL ``COPY`` command, for quick, memory-efficient database persistence, (and without the needless involvement of the local file system).
+   ``ohio.CsvTextIO`` enables the direct reading of ``DataFrame`` CSV into the “standard input” of the PostgreSQL ``COPY`` command, for quick, memory-efficient database persistence, (and without the needless involvement of the local file system).

    For example, given a SQLAlchemy database connection engine and a Pandas ``DataFrame``: